 If you want to spend less time on your phone, this post is for you!
 Today, I’m going to dive into how I made these changes and was able to cut my screen time without deleting ANY apps so you can start cutting your screen time, too.

-I never planned on working towards cutting down my screen time but I started noticing that I was constantly on Instagram and constantly reaching for my phone refreshing my email.
+I never planned on working toward cutting down my screen time but I started noticing that I was constantly on Instagram and constantly reaching for my phone to refresh my email.

 Being on my phone all the time isn’t something that felt right and so I started setting boundaries and after a week I was able to cut down my screen time by 30%.

 Since recording this video, I’ve cut my screen time by 120%.

 Over the years, I’ve worked really hard to automate as much as possible in my business so I can focus on the creative aspects that I love so much.

 The number one thing that made a huge difference for me and set the boundaries with screen time that I desperately needed was leaning on my Marketing Assistant.
 Not only does she help manage my business and Instagram accounts, but she also leverages automation through planning and scheduling apps.